 Robin J. Lewis, Co-Chair

-ROBIN J. LEWIS is the President of the International Development and Public Policy Alliance (IDPPA), a consortium of graduate public policy schools in Brazil, Russia, India, China, Egypt, Turkey, South Africa, Thailand, and Malaysia founded in 2012.
-He is also Professor and Director of the Master of Global Public Policy (MGPP) program at the Russian Presidential Academy of National Economy and Public Administration (RANEPA) in Moscow, created in partnership with the World Bank and McKinsey.
-He is Co-Founder of Worldview Global Consulting, a Beijing- and New York-based consulting firm founded in 2009 and of Worldview Global Impact, a new NGO registered in New York with a focus on using arts and education to promote the United Nations Sustainable Development Goals (SDGs).
+ROBIN J. LEWIS is the President of the International Development and Public Policy Alliance (IDPPA), a consortium of graduate public policy schools in Brazil, Russia, India, China, Egypt, Turkey, South Africa, Thailand, Indonesia, and Malaysia founded in 2012.
+He is Co-Founder of Worldview Global Knowledge Services (WGKS), a consulting firm founded in 2009 and of Worldview Global Impact, an NGO registered in New York with a focus on using art, education, and social impact investing to promote the United Nations Sustainable Development Goals (SDGs).

 Jasmine Wang, Co-Chair